ekmett/ad/README.markdown

     Prelude Numeric.AD> headJet $ tailJet $ tailJet $ tailJet $ tensors $  grads (\[x,y] -> exp (x * y)) [1,2]
     [[[59.1124487914452,44.3343365935839],[44.3343365935839,14.7781121978613]],[[44.3343365935839,14.7781121978613],[14.7781121978613,7.38905609893065]]]

 Note the redundant values caused by the various symmetries in the tensors.
-The `ad` library is careful to compute each distinct derivative only once and to share the resulting thunks.
+The `ad` library is careful to compute each distinct derivative only once, lazily and to share the resulting computation.

 Overview
 --------